Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: MC Modulations for ESDD channels

 \subsection{DDMC/ODDM Modulation}

 Motivated by OTFS's concepts of modulating information-bearing symbols in the DD domain and DD grid, we present a general DDMC signal design in this section.
-Considering the DD domain grid in OTFS, let us substitute $\frac{1}{\mathsf W}=\frac{T_0}{M}$ and $\frac{1}{\mathsf T}=\frac{1}{NT_0}$ into (\ref{xtddmc}), for the sake of comparison.
+Considering the DD domain grid, let us substitute $\frac{1}{\mathbb W}=\frac{T_0}{M}$ and $\frac{1}{\mathbb T}=\frac{1}{NT_0}$ into (\ref{xtddmc}), and replace the prototype pulse $g(t)$ with $u(t)$, for the sake of comparison.
 Then, the DDMC modulation waveform becomes